 Using the Mean Annual Load Method (Stoertz, 2004) acid and metal load reduction occurring at this project were plotted and shown in Figure 3 and 4.
-Acidity, iron, aluminum and discharge were measured pre- and post-construction at the project discharge from 6/17/1998 to 6/21/1999 for pre-construction and from 8/4/2005 - 12/31/2008 for post-construction.
-Post-construction data with discharge measurements was very limited for this site (n=3).
+Acidity, iron, aluminum and discharge were measured pre- and post-construction at the project discharge from 6/17/1998 to 6/21/1999 for pre-construction and from 8/4/2005 - 12/31/2009 for post-construction.
+Post-construction data with discharge measurements was very limited for this site (n=5), all sampling events occurred during base to low flow.
+No sampling events were measured greater than the mean annual discharge.